sohambhattacharyya/sohambhattacharyya.github.io/_posts/2025-06-18-eng2beng:-A-Simple-Easy-to-follow-Tutorial-to-a-Tiny-English-to-Bengali-Machine-Translation-Model-Using-Transformer-Architecture.markdown

 We use a freely available Hugging Face dataset *(Hemanth-thunder/english-to-bengali-mt)*.
 We want a dataset small enough that is trainable in a few hours, but big enough to learn non-trivial mappings.

 For tokenization, we train two separate SentencePiece BPE models — one for English and one for Bengali.
 Each uses a vocab size of 32,000 tokens.
+The benefits of choosing a high vocab size in spite of embedding size constraints are manifold -
+1. Better coverage of rare words,
+2. More semantic granularity (especially for a morphologically rich languages like Bengali),
+3. Shorter sequences, which is a computational win and reduces memory pressure—critical in small models (as we have less block size),
+4. Better lexical understanding.
+It is evidently a direct trade-off between model size and performance.

 ```python
 import io